Call Us Now

 Ridge caps and hip shingles

-Ridge caps and hip shingles often take more direct hits because of their exposed angle.
-We check these carefully since they're a common place where storm damage starts but goes unnoticed
+Ridge caps and hip shingles take more direct hits because of their exposed angle.
+We check these carefully since they are a common place where storm damage starts but goes unnoticed for months.

 Roof vents and HVAC equipment

-Roof vents and HVAC equipment are another soft metal target.
-Dented or cracked vents can allow water entry that gets misattributed to other causes down the line.
+Dented or cracked vents can allow water entry that later gets misattributed to other causes.
+We inspect every soft metal surface on the roof, not just shingles.

-How We Handle Hail Damage Repair From Inspection to Completion
+How We Handle Hail Damage Repair - From First Call to Final Walkthrough

-Hail damage repairs handled incorrectly, or documented inadequately for your insurance claim, create problems down the road.
+Hail damage handled incorrectly, or documented inadequately for your insurance claim, creates problems down the road.
 Here is exactly how we handle every hail damage job.

 Step 1